-- 1. The open / closed status light is green, and the user status display's green arrow icon is blinking [Figure 16]. - 2.
-Enter the turnstile.
+The open / closed status light is green, and the user status display's green LED is blinking [Fig. 16].

+If the dynamic side panel illumination option has been ordered, the user status display's green LED will be solid.

+2. Enter the turnstile.
 The free passage sensors will detect the user and the barriers will move to the open position.